DeFuniak Springs, Florida: Chautauqua

+Education

 As part of the intellectual atmosphere of the town, a college and a private high school (named Palmer College and Palmer Academy, respectively), as well as a technical school (Thomas Industrial Institute) and a teacher training school (Florida Normal College) were established in the late 19th century.
 Florida Normal College was later incorporated into Florida State University.
 The other schools closed during the Great Depression, which created financial strains.
 There remains a College Avenue that once led to Palmer College.

 In 1886, the town held an important meeting that changed the course of public education in Florida.
 At this meeting, teachers from around the state formed the Florida Education Association.
 This teachers' union remains the state's predominant voice for educators and is affiliated with the National Education Association and the American Federation of Teachers.

-The town contains other historically significant landmarks.
-The Walton County Library is located on Circle Drive, the oldest extant library in the state of Florida.
-The library contains antiquities, including an impressive medieval weapon collection, in addition to many first-edition books.
-Also situated on Circle Drive are the Walton County Heritage Museum, housed in the former L&N railroad depot, and St. Agatha's Episcopal Church, built in 1895–1896.

-First Presbyterian Church is the only private structure in the Lake Yard, the park surrounding the lake.
-Although Walton County was opposed to secession, the first monument to the Confederate war dead constructed in Florida is located on the lawn of the Walton County Courthouse.
+Farming

-A chicken processing plant operated by Perdue Farms at DeFuniak Springs was closed in April 2004.
+A chicken processing plant operated by Perdue Farms in DeFuniak Springs was closed in April 2004.